top of page

 Why Food Trucks Shouldn’t Pay Vendor Fees for Events

-A Wheely Good Food Truck
+• A Wheely Good Food Truck

 We are often contacted by festival event organizers, and the most recent inquiry came from one about participating in their upcoming event.
 They had vendor fees starting at $80, depending on your participation level… whatever that means.

 After reviewing the event details, we quickly realized the offering wasn’t what we were looking for.
+This is a common issue for food truck vendors in Chattanooga, and it’s important to understand why.

 Why Food Truck Vendor Fees Should Be Avoided